paszu/3DSRepo/Part-5-(arm9loaderhax).md

 ##### Section I - Preparatory work

 2. Delete the `Decrypt9` folder from the root of your SD card if you have one
+2. Delete the `EmuNAND9` folder from the root of your SD card if you have one
 3. Copy the `a9lh` folder from `data_input.zip` to the root of your SD Card
 3. Copy and merge the `a9lh` folder from `payload_input.zip` to the root of your SD Card
 4. **Copy your console specific `OTP.bin` (the one you got in Part 4) to the `/a9lh/` folder on the root of your SD card**